One of the health questions on everyone’s lips these days is “why have so many people become gluten and lactose intolerant?”

 And to do this I use a very specific diet plan.
 It only contains foods that don’t break down into sugar (fats and proteins), starving the nasty gut bugs of the sugar they thrive off.
 And carbohydrates that easily break down into single sugar molecules that you absorb not ferment.

 By doing this your gut lining starts to heal because it’s not continually being damaged.
 And as your gut lining heals your enzyme productions start to recover and your sensitivity to foods starts to improve.

 Enhancing Food Digestion – while your natural enzyme production is recovering it can be extremely beneficial to use supplemental digestive enzymes.
 These come in capsules which you take with every meal.

 The purpose of these is to boost up enzyme levels so that you completely, not partially, digest your food.
-Carbohydrates are broken down to single sugar molecules so that you absorb them better and thus there are less free double sugar molecules that can be fermented.
-Plus because there’s less double sugar molecules you starve the nasty microbes of food so they start to die off.
+Carbohydrates are broken down into single sugar molecules so that you absorb them better and thus there are fewer free double sugar molecules that can be fermented.
+Plus because there are less double sugar molecules you starve the nasty microbes of food so they start to die off.